Comparing Desktop SEMs to Traditional Electron Microscopes

 The up-front cost of a full-scale SEM can vary from several hundred thousand dollars to nearly a million.
 These costs do not account for ongoing servicing fees and emergency maintenance costs.
 A desktop SEM is much cheaper than a conventional system, both in terms of initial investment and necessary installation costs.
 Additionally, though any SEM represents a significant upfront cost, tabletop systems like Phenom Desktop SEMs are engineered to maximize the value to end-users.

 The most apparent difference between a desktop SEM and a traditional system is size; both weight and footprint.
-A typical full-scale system likely weighs 300kg or more and will stand at roughly 1.5 metres in height, whereas a tabletop system resembles a tower computer with a weight closer to 70kg.
+A typical full-scale system likely weighs 300kg or more and will stand at roughly 1.5 metres in height, whereas a tabletop system resembles a tower computer with a weight of 75kg.
 This is evidently a boon for space-conscious users with lab spaces that may be unable to accommodate such a bulky device.
 However, the reduced size of desktop SEMs leads to two obvious drawbacks.
 Firstly, they sacrifice flexibility and upgradeability for compactness.
 Secondly, their relatively small chamber size limits sample ranges to the millimetre range.

 Desktop SEMs generally facilitate image production at faster rates than conventional electron microscopes, mainly due to their smaller chamber volumes, which are quicker to pump down, leading to relaxed vacuum requirements.
 They also eliminate the need for multiple touchpoints in the analytical chain.
 The SEM operator can carry out their own analysis and generate their own reports rather than relying on third parties.